Table of Contents

 Adobe Photoshop, utilized by photographers and designers worldwide, offers a wide array of features, including cropping.
 This tool allows you to keep a specific part of your image while eliminating unwanted elements.
-But cropping without affecting the ?
+But cropping without affecting the background?
 This guide will demonstrate how to achieve this effectively, revolutionizing your Photoshop skills.

 Delving into the Concept